rppicomidi/usb_midi_host/README.md

 You will need a version of the TinyUSB library that supports USB Host Application drivers.
 This feature was introduced to TinyUSB on 15-Aug-2023 with commit 7537985c080e439f6f97a021ce49f5ef48979c78 which is release 0.16.0 or later.
-Version 2.0 of the `pico-sdk`, is compatible with this.
+Version 2.0 of the `pico-sdk` is compatible with this.
 Older versions are not.

 If you must use an older version of the of the `pico-sdk`, it ships